-Try this easy pumpkin vinaigrette salad dressing recipe.
-Besides the tasty fall sweet treats like pumpkin muffins, pumpkin cookies, or pumpkin spice coffee, turn your attention to veggies and salad with this fresh pumpkin vinaigrette salad dressing.
-It goes well with a fall salad of lettuce, vegetables, walnuts, and ripe pears or a spinach or romaine salad.
+Try this easy pumpkin vinaigrette salad dressing recipe with the flavors of fresh ginger and maple syrup.
+Pumpkin is not just for sweet treats like pumpkin muffins, pumpkin cookies, or pumpkin spice coffee.
+It’s also great with veggies and salad with this savory pumpkin salad dressing that pairs well with a fall salad of lettuce, kale, vegetables, walnuts, and ripe pears, or a spinach or romaine salad.

 I like to keep some canned pumpkin in the pantry.
 Usually, there is also some in a container in my freezer for whenever pumpkin inspiration or cravings strike: smoothies, bread, oatmeal: you name it!